Skip to Main Content

 The Front-of-House as the Product

 This is a pattern visible across Buffalo's older bar culture.
 At Adolf's Old First Ward Tavern, the longevity of the operation is itself the signal.
 The same logic applies on Amherst Street.
 When a bar survives in a neighbourhood without significant press support or tourism infrastructure, the front-of-house relationship with the community is what sustains it.
-The collaboration between whoever is behind the bar and whoever is in front of it becomes the product.
+The collaboration between whoever is behind the bar and whoever is in front of it becomes the experience.

 Where Casey's Black Rock Sits in Buffalo's Bar Ecosystem